Why Most People Never Leave Their Comfort Zone

 - Your comfort zone shrinks

-- More things start to feel difficult
+- More things begin to feel difficult

-- Resistance increases even for simple actions
+- Resistance increases, even for simple actions

 On the other hand, when you take small, consistent actions that involve discomfort: